Chaotic diffusion of the fundamental frequencies in the Solar System: Geological application

 and moves out to the rotational state around $-50$ Myr.
 The dynamics can even switch to the librational state of a new resonance:

-This transition corresponds to a change from the 2:1 resonance to the 1:1 resonance of two secular terms $g_4-g_3$ and $s_4-s_3$.
-Because of this resonance, the
+This transition corresponds to a change from the 2:1 resonance to the 1:1 resonance of two secular terms, $g_4-g_3$ and $s_4-s_3$.

-\cite{ma2017} found a sudden change of the period of a long cycle from 2.4 Myr to 1.2 Myr in the Libsack core of the Cretaceous basin from around $-90$ Myr to $-83$ Myr.
-This change was also visible in La2004 astronomical solution, and the long cycle was attributed to frequency combination $g_4-g_3$, visible from the spectrum of the eccentricity of the Earth.
-Although the exact value before and especially after the transition is not clear, the change of the period is visible from the band power of the core (Fig. 1 of \cite{ma2017}{}).
+\cite{ma2017} found a sudden change in the period of a long cycle from 2.4 Myr to 1.2 Myr in the Libsack core of the Cretaceous basin from around $-90$ Myr to $-83$ Myr.
+This change was also visible in the La2004 astronomical solution, and the long cycle was attributed to the frequency combination $g_4-g_3$, which is visible from the spectrum of the eccentricity of the Earth.
+Although the exact value before and especially after the transition is not clear, the change in the period is visible from the band power of the core (Fig. 1 of \citealt{ma2017}{}).

-This change of $g_4-g_3$ observed in the Libsack core corresponds to a transition from the resonance $(s_4-s_3) - 2(g_4-g_3)$, which is the resonance that the Solar System is currently at, to the resonance $(s_4-s_3) - (g_4-g_3)$.
-With a large number of astronomical solutions, we could understand better this phenomenon.
-The transition is usually very fast: the frequency changes quickly to another value and then reverts back also as quickly.
-Therefore, to study the transition we use a smaller window for the frequency analysis, 10 Myr instead of 20 Myr.
-Figure \ref{fig:lib} shows the density estimation of $g_4-g_3$ at 90 Myr as well as 300 Myr in the past.
-Both has a principle population in the range $[0.4, 0.8 ]\ ''/\text{yr} $, and a small but non-insignificant one centered around $1.0\ ''/\text{yr}$, which corresponds to the small chunk of $g_4$ centered at $18.2\ ''/\text{yr}$.
-The transition observed is a sudden jump of frequency from the main population to the secondary one of $g_4$, and therefore $g_4-g_3$ as well.
+This change in $g_4-g_3$ observed in the Libsack core corresponds to a transition from the resonance $(s_4-s_3) - 2(g_4-g_3)$, which is the resonance that the Solar System is currently at, to the resonance $(s_4-s_3) - (g_4-g_3)$.
+With a large number of astronomical solutions, we could better understand this phenomenon.
+The transition is usually very fast: The frequency changes quickly to another value and then reverts back just as quickly.
+Therefore, to study the transition we used a smaller window for the FA, 10 Myr instead of 20 Myr.
+Figure \ref{fig:lib} shows the density estimation of $g_4-g_3$ at 90 Myr as well as at 300 Myr in the past.
+Both have a principle population in the range $[0.4, 0.8 ]\ ''/\text{yr} $ and a small but not insignificant one centered around $1.0\ ''/\text{yr}$, which corresponds to the small chunk of $g_4$ centered at $18.2\ ''/\text{yr}$.
+The transition observed is a sudden jump in frequency from the main population to the secondary one of $g_4$, and therefore $g_4-g_3$ as well.